-- 2 teaspoon baking soda
+- 1 teaspoon baking soda

-Bake for 11-13 minutes or until top of cookies is lightly browned.
+Bake for 12 minutes or until top of cookies is lightly browned.

 Slowly add powdered sugar and stir constantly until the frosting reaches a consistency that you like.
 You may not need to add all the powdered sugar.
 You may want to use a wire whisk to stir this mixture to avoid any sugar lumps.
 Typcially 1 cup of powdered sugar is just right.

 Put frosting onto the tops of the cookies and allow the frosting to set up before eating.